 Unregulated lenders are the ones who introduced mobile loan apps to Kenya, and in this list, I can single out the best based on my experience.
 These are the Tala loan app and Branch Loan App.

-The rest are good but not best for user experience and interest rates charged on their loans.
+The rest are good for user experience and interest rates charged on their loans.

 4. Where can I get a mobile loan in Kenya?